pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

 1. [Onward, I say!](#onward-i-say)

+## Why?

+I develop a longer-term perspective by looking back and forward 12 months each year.

+This is [my](/2014/12/belated-birthday-resolutions-2014/) [fifth](/2013/12/belated-birthday-resolutions/) [year](/2012/12/belated-birthday-resolutions/) [doing](/2012/01/belated-birthday-resolutions/) this, and I really enjoy it.

 ## Thanks, previous years!

 First off, looking back at 2015, I am amazed and infinitely grateful!
 It's been a year beyond expectations.
 What went particularly well?